Detection and Tracking of Multiple Mice Using Part Proposal Networks: Parts Tracking of Multi-mouse

 where

 where, $\hat{p}\left(b_{t}^{y}\right)$ is the detection probability and $null$ is an empty value.
 In our experiments, we set $\upsilon=10$.
-With these in hand, we approximate the first term in Eq. (\ref{eq:p_theta3}) as
+With these in hand, we approximate the first term in Eq. (\ref{eq:p_theta3}) as:

 where the sum is now only taken over those $k\in O$.
-The term $p_{t}\left (X_{k}|a_{n}^{m}\right)$ is a 2D Gaussian distribution centered at the location $x^{k}_{m,n}$ with a user-defined variance.
-According to the proof of Supplementary C, we can obtain:
+The term $p_{t}\left (X_{k}|a_{n}^{m}\right)$ is a 2D Gaussian distribution centred at the location $x^{k}_{m,n}$ with a user-defined variance.
+According to the proof of Supplementary C, we obtain:

-If $O\neq\emptyset$, we can alternatively fit a Gaussian model to the location of each part in the $O$ body neighbours and use this presentation to estimate the sum in Eq. (\ref{eq:sigma_prod2}) given the type (e.g. head or tail base) of the candidate $m$.
-Otherwise, we treat the sum in Eq. (\ref{eq:sigma_prod2}) as a small variable value of $\varepsilon=0.0001$.
+If $O\neq\emptyset$, we alternatively fit a Gaussian model to the location of each part in the $O$ body neighbours and use this equation to estimate the sum as shown in Eq. (\ref{eq:sigma_prod2}), given the type (e.g. head or tail base) of the candidate $m$.
+Otherwise, we treat the sum in Eq. (\ref{eq:sigma_prod2}) as a very small variable value of $\varepsilon=0.0001$.
 We reformulate Eq. (\ref{eq:p_theta3}) as follows:

-where $\Delta(a_{n}^{m})$ defines a scoring function, which is estimated by our proposed geometric model given the location of the candidate $m$ in the body target.
+where $\Delta(a_{n}^{m})$ defines a scoring function, estimated by our proposed geometric model given the location of the candidate $m$ in the body target.